firstdraft/openai_chat/README.md

 The gem supports three types of image inputs:

-- URLs: Pass an image URL starting with http:// or https://
+- URLs: Pass an image URL starting with `http://` or `https://`.
-- File paths: Pass a string with a path to a local image file
+- File paths: Pass a string with a path to a local image file.
-- File-like objects: Pass an object that responds to `read` (like `File.open("image.jpg")` or a Rails uploaded file)
+- File-like objects: Pass an object that responds to `read` (like `File.open("image.jpg")` or a Rails uploaded file).

 You can take complete control over the `content` parameter by passing an `Array` to `user()`; for example, to send multiple images in the same message: